Welaka, Florida: Government

 Welaka has a strong mayor–council form of government, but the mayor has no veto power over council decisions.
 The mayor serves as chair of council meetings, as the ceremonial head of town and has broad administrative powers.

 Elections are held every year in March.
 Two council members are elected in even-number years, and the mayor and two town council members are elected in odd-numbered years.

 Upon the swearing-in of a new council, the first action is selecting a council president from among the four council members.
 The council president serves in the event of the resignation or other reason that the mayor cannot.

-The current mayor is Kimberly Duggar, who assumed office on March 7, 2025, as the 39th Mayor of the Town of Welaka.
-Before serving as mayor, Duggar served on the Welaka Town Council from March 2023 through March 2025.

-Her responsibilities as strong mayor include acting as the Town Manager, Utility Director, Finance Director, and Police Commissioner.
-She also oversees the Building Department, Codes and Zoning, and Public Works.

-Also in the March 2025 election, Councilwoman Tonya Long was re-elected and Sandra Walker was added to the council.
-Councilwoman Kathy Washington was chosen as president.
-However, the former president and Acting Mayor Jessica Finch resigned her council seat.
-There is a special election scheduled for May 6, 2025 to fill the vacancy.